BovenE/Bidirectional-Cerebellar-Control-of-Supra-Second-Timing-in-Rats/README.md

 The goal of this project was to investigate how cerebellar circuits contribute to supra-second timing behaviour, using a combination of interval-timing tasks, open-field locomotion assays, and histological verification of manipulations.
 The repository bundles all data and scripts required to reproduce the analyses shown in the associated publication.

-If you want to explore the data, re-run analysis, or extend the project, this repository gives full transparency and reproducibility.

 ## Directory Structure

 Data/